Bhavik-Sanghar/Bhavik-Sanghar/README.md

 👋 Hi there!
-I'm Bhavik Sanghar, a tech enthusiast with a passion for Web Development and Cyber Security. 🚀
+I'm Bhavik Sanghar, a tech enthusiast with a passion for Machine Learning and Cyber Security. 🚀

 🌱 **Currently Learning:**
 - Information Technology at LDCE ⚙️